German Literature I

 - Gradivo, ki ga pripravi izvajalec oz. izvajalka. / Material prepared by the teacher.

 Enrollment in the first year of of the BA Translation Programme.

 The final grade consists of the average (passing) grade from the two subject areas.
 The grades for the individual subject areas are:

-- German society and culture I: Exam (50 % of the final grade). - German literature I: Exam (the exam also covers home reading; i.e., at least seven works from the reading list provided by the lecturer – 50 % of the final grade).
+- German literature 1: Exam (the exam also covers home reading; i.e., at least seven works from the reading list provided by the lecturer – 50 % of the final grade).

-Grading scale: 6-10 or A-E (positive grade), 1-5 or F (negative grade).
+Grading scale: 6-10 or A-E (positive grade), 5 or F (negative grade).
 The assessment is in line with the Statute of the University of Ljubljana and the examination regulations of the Faculty of Arts.